| OKSH(1) | General Commands Manual | OKSH(1) |

 each field to the specified parameters.
 If there are more parameters than

-fields, the extra parameters are set to NULL
+fields, the extra parameters are set to NULL, or

 alternatively, if there are more fields than parameters, the last